To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 ©2021 Giovanna Sylvia Sabini-Leite.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

-Sabini-Leite, Giovanna Sylvia, "Light and nutrient stress elicit different responses in clonal anemone (Exaiptasia pallida)" (2021).
+Sabini-Leite, Giovanna Sylvia, "Light and nutrient stress elicit different responses in clonal anemone (Exaiptasia pallida) lines" (2021).
 Honors Project, Smith College, Northampton, MA.

 Off Campus Download